Schenectady in Schenectady County, New York — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: Notable Buildings.

 Location.
 42° 48.993′ N, 73° 56.798′ W. Marker is in Schenectady, New York, in Schenectady County.
-Marker is on Union Street, on the right when traveling west.
+It is on Union Street, on the right when traveling west.
 The Yates House is located within Schenectady's Stockade Historic District, one of the oldest and best preserved neighborhoods in the United States, with roots dating back to a 17th century Dutch colonial trading settlement.
-"The Stockade", as it is known to locals, was recognized as New York State’s first historic district.
+"The Stockade", as it is known to locals, was recognized as New York States first historic district.
 The Stockade was added to the national Register of Historic Places in 1974, with an increase in size in 1984.
 Touch for map.
 Marker is in this post office area: Schenectady NY 12305, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Second Site of Dutch Church (within shouting distance of this marker); Dutch Church (within shouting distance of this marker); Arendt Van Curler (about 300 feet away, measured in a direct line); Oldest House (about 400 feet away); St. George's Church 1762 (about 400 feet away); Ride of Symon Schermerhoorn (about 500 feet away); Commemorating Massacre (about 500 feet away); Schenectady (about 500 feet away).
+At least 8 other markers are within walking distance of this marker: Nicholas Van DeBogart House (a few steps from this marker); Schenectady Academy (within shouting distance of this marker); Second Site of Dutch Church (within shouting distance of this marker); Dutch Church (within shouting distance of this marker); The Stockade District (about 300 feet away); Oldest House (about 400 feet away); The Military Barracks / Folkie A. and Jane H. Ryley House (about 400 feet away); St. George's Church 1762 (about 400 feet away).
 Touch for a list and map of all markers in Schenectady.

 Additional keywords.
 Schenectady Stockade

-Photographed By Howard C. Ohlhous, December 8, 2008
+Photographed by Howard C. Ohlhous, December 8, 2008

 5. Another Yates House Marker